thepauterman/ai-platform-reference-architecture/README.md

 # AI Platform Reference Architecture

+This repository contains both the reference architecture and the initial implementation of an AI Governance Gateway, which serves as the first executable component of the platform.

-This repository contains a reference architecture for designing and building a modern AI platform, focused on patterns such as Retrieval-Augmented Generation (RAG), orchestration, model routing, and observability.
+The reference architecture use is to set a foundation to designing and building a modern AI platform, focused on patterns such as Retrieval-Augmented Generation (RAG), orchestration, model routing, and observability.

 The goal is to understand how AI systems evolve from simple applications into reusable, scalable platforms.

+docs/   → architecture and design artifacts app/    → gateway service implementation infra/  → Terraform infrastructure for GCP

 ---